ozaner/ozanerhansha.github.io-OLD/_posts/2018-01-23-minkowski-spacetime.md

   &= 1.799i\times 10^9 \text { meters} \\
 \end{align*}$$

-While we did accept imaginary time, we cannot accept an imaginary proper distance.
+While we did accept the idea of imaginary time earlier, we cannot accept an imaginary proper distance.
+I mean the whole point was to get rid of the imaginary part right?
 So where did we go wrong?
-Well as it turns out spacetime is a bit more complicated than I first led on (how surprising).
+Well as it turns out, spacetime is a bit more complicated than I first led on (how surprising).

 Two events in spacetime have the property of being either spacelike seperated or timelike seperated.
 The difference between them is essentially whether the two events could be causally connected (they are close enough to be affected by a particle traveling at the speed of light).
-See [here](https://en.wikipedia.org/wiki/Light_cone) for more.
+See [light cones](https://en.wikipedia.org/wiki/Light_cone) for more.

 The proper distance is the formula used for *spacelike* separated events.
-Another quantity, known as proper time, is used to measure the length between two *timelike* events in spacetime.
+Another quantity, known as [proper time](https://en.wikipedia.org/wiki/Proper_time), is used to measure the length between two *timelike* events in spacetime.

 ## Asides
 What I've described in this post is a very basic notion of spacetime and how one may codify events in it.
 There are many more aspects of spacetime and events in it like 4-velocities (the spacetime equivalent to velocity), 4-accelerations, proper time, Lorentz transformations, etc.